 Household survey data aggregated across Arua indicates that displaced community households earn, on average, more than host community households.
 While displaced households tend to be more affluent than their host peers in the urban area, there are important caveats behind that finding.
 First, there are both wealthy and poor displaced households: averages do not show the distribution of income well.
 Second, the gap between host and displaced income is wider or narrower depending on the neighbourhood.
 Third, a high non-response rate may have distorted analysis.
 However, the finding of high income for the displaced community still stands when controlling for non-respondents, but becomes less significant.
 Lastly, the survey data only includes monthly earnings from the primary income source and is not a comprehensive view of all household earning and expenditure.
 More robust economic income and expenditure research on the subject in Arua is warranted.

 How do households make their income?

 Most common sources of income per group8

-- 1. Self employment 2.
-Daily labour
+- 1. Self employment

+- 2. Long-term employment

+- 3. Daily labour

+- ↑ Displaced Community HH

+- 1. Remittances

+- 2. Humanitarian assistance

 - 3. Long-term employment

-- ↑ Displaced Community HH

-- 1. Humanitarian assistance

-- 2. Remittances

-- 3. Self employment

 MFGD findings